• Home

 Bungie has not yet detailed the full scope of microtransaction changes.
 Players should expect further announcements as the studio continues to assess community feedback.

-The key here is that Bungie is treating this as an ongoing conversation rather than a single corrective action.
-What most players miss in situations like this is that studios rarely overhaul monetization overnight, but the speed of this acknowledgment suggests the backlash reached a level the developer could not ignore.
+Bungie is treating this as an ongoing conversation rather than a single corrective action.
+Studios rarely overhaul monetization overnight, but the speed of this acknowledgment suggests the backlash reached a level the developer could not ignore.

 Marathon's in-game store UI